aashrivastava/DecodingJailbreaks/README.md

-# INSERT TITLE
+# Linearly Decoding Refused Knowledge in Aligned Language Models
-This is the official code for our paper: "TITLE" by Aryan Shrivastava and Ari Holtzman.
+This is the official code for our paper: "Linearly Decoding Refused Knowledge in Aligned Language Models" by Aryan Shrivastava and Ari Holtzman.
 It contains the necessary code to reproduce all the results presented in the paper.
 The link to the paper will be made available here once public on arXiv.

 ## Setup and Prerequisities